Decentralized Online Learning for Random Inverse Problems Over Graphs: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{nverse} problems have wide applications such as medical imaging, geophysics and oil exploration (\cite{bertero}-\cite{colton}).
+\IEEEPARstart{I}{nverse} problems have wide applications such as medical imaging, geophysics and oil exploration (\cite{bertero}).
 An inverse problem is to determine the system input (cause) from the system output (result).
-In reality, measurements are usually affected by external disturbances, and the inverse problems with noisy measurements have been widely studied including the cases with deterministic noises (\cite{Engl123}-\cite{Tikhonov123}) and those with Gaussian white noises (\cite{Bissantz}-\cite{Hohage}).
+In reality, measurements are usually affected by external disturbances, and the inverse problems with noisy measurements have been widely studied including the cases with deterministic noises (\cite{Tikhonov123}) and those with Gaussian white noises (\cite{Bissantz}).
 It is of practical significance to consider inverse problems with both randomly time-varying forward operators and random measurement noises.
 For example, consider the online learning problem in RKHS.
 Let $\X\subseteq \mathbb R^n$ be the input space and $(\HH_K,\langle \cdot,\cdot \rangle _K)$ be the Hilbert space with Mercer kernel $K:\X\times \X \to \mathbb R$.
 At time instant $k$, the random (with unknown distribution) input data $x(k)\in \X$ and the output data $y(k)\in \mathbb R$ satisfy the measurement equation $y(k)=f_0(x(k))+v(k),\ k\ge 0$, where $f_0\in \HH_K$ is the unknown function, and $v(k)\in \mathbb R$ is the random measurement noise.
 The online learning problem in $\HH_K$ is to reconstruct $f_0$ based on the online data stream $\{(x(k),y(k))\}_{k=0}^{\infty}$.
 By the reproducing property of RKHS, the above measurement equation can be written as

 where $H(k)$ is the randomly time-varying forward operator induced by the input data $x(k)$, satisfying $H(k)f:=\langle f,K(x(k),\cdot)\rangle _K$, $\forall\ f\in \HH_K$.
 Thus, the online learning problem in RKHS comes down to an inverse problem associated with the measurement model (\ref{0}).
-Most of the existing works on statistical inverse problems assumed the forward operators to be deterministic and time-invariant, which can not cover the measurement model (\ref{0}) (\cite{Bissantz}-\cite{JinB}).
+Besides, Dynamic inverse problems in \cite{Burger} , including dynamic computerized tomography, dynamic load monitoring and magnetic particle imaging are the inverse problems with time-invariant forward operators.
+Most of the existing works on statistical inverse problems assumed the forward operators to be deterministic and time-invariant, which can not cover the measurement model (\ref{0}) (\cite{Bissantz}, \cite{Lu}-\cite{JinB}).